- About Us

 A team of NIEHS-funded researchers met with citizens of Carroll County, Ohio, Jan.
 9 marking one of the first steps in the new one-year, community-engaged pilot study of fracking and air quality.

-Researchers led by Oregon State University Superfund Research Program grantee Robert Tanguay, Ph.D., used high-throughput screening to analyze 1,060 unique compounds for 22 possible effects on zebrafish embryos.
+Researchers led by Oregon State University Superfund Research Program grantee Robyn Tanguay, Ph.D., used high-throughput screening to analyze 1,060 unique compounds for 22 possible effects on zebrafish embryos.

 Researchers at Oregon State University (OSU) have discovered novel breakdown products that form when specific high molecular weight polycyclic aromatic hydrocarbons (PAHs) chemically interact with nitrogen.